biometrixtech/plans/documentation/api_demo.md

 ```
 * `active_rest` will have the schema as defined in the Appendix.

-TODO - paul : need clarification on whether mobility wod can be requested with multiple sessions or is this one limited to single session as well.
 ### Including Completed Workout Session(s)

 If the client includes the optional __sessions__ element, an Active Rest Activity will be returned with consideration for the workout session(s) the athlete completed and their history